-How Electric Inserts Differ from Vent-Free Gas Fireplaces
+How Electric Inserts Differ From Vent-Free Gas Fireplaces

 Wood vs. Electric vs. Gas Fireplaces

-Electric fireplaces are the latest thing in home heating and decorating.
+Electric fireplaces are the latest trend in home heating and decorating.
 They provide safe and comfortable heat combined with the same ambiance of a wood-burning fire.
 However, electric fireplaces do not create the same mess as a wood fire, nor do they require running gas lines or the addition of chimneys, flues, or vents.
 The electric heat is cost-efficient and today's models have fire that resembles an authentic fireplace.
 With electric fireplace inserts, homeowners can even convert wood and gas fireplaces instantly into an electric fireplace.